-Delta Air Lines Inc. (DAL) is bringing some jet-fuel production in house, breaking with U.S. carriers’ reliance on outside providers, by acquiring a refinery that Phillips 66 had targeted for shutdown.
+Delta Air Lines Inc. (DAL:US) is bringing some jet-fuel production in house, breaking with U.S. carriers’ reliance on outside providers, by acquiring a refinery that Phillips 66 had targeted for shutdown.

 The world’s second-biggest airline will pay $180 million for the complex in suburban Philadelphia, according to a statement yesterday.
 Pennsylvania’s state government is putting up $30 million in assistance to defray the expense.